Vishal-Perla/phishing-awareness-quiz/README.md

 ## 📌 Why I Built This

-My grandma recently fell for a scam and lost $1,000.
+My grandma recently fell for a bank scam and lost $1,000.
 As someone working in IT, I regularly hear from faculty, staff, and students who fall victim to phishing emails, job scams, and fake login pages.

 The problem?